cypress-io/cypress-documentation/source/guides/guides/command-line.md

 # {% fa fa-graduation-cap %} What You'll Learn

 - How to run Cypress from the command line
-- How to run headlessly
+- How to specify which spec files to run
 - How to launch other browsers
 - How to record your tests
 {% endnote %}